 The geometry we find is not explainable by next-token predictions.
 To quantify this, we ask if the pairwise distances between belief state representations in the transformer can be explained by pairwise distances in the next-token predictions, or if they are better explained by ground truth belief state distances.
 First, we compute the Euclidean distance between pairs of ground truth belief states.
 For each pair, we also compute distances between the corresponding belief state representations in the transformer.
 In (Figure \ref{fig:RRX}D Left) we compare the ground truth pairwise distances to the represented pairwise distances, and find that for both the RRXOR and Mess3 process, there is good correspondence.

 Next, for every pairwise distances of belief state representations, we compute the corresponding distance in the ground truth next token probabilities.
 The scatter plots on the right of Figure~\ref{fig:RRX}D compares these distances.
-For the RRXOR process, the correlation is low ($R^2=0.31$), indicating that the belief state representations in the residual stream is not captured by the next-token predictions.
+For the RRXOR process, the correlation with next-token predictions is relatively low ($R^2 = 0.31$) compared to the correlation with the belief state geometry ($R^2 = 0.95$), indicating that belief state geometry captures structure in the residual stream not captured by next-token predictions.
 For the Mess3 process, the pairwise structure of next-token predictions is preserved in the belief state representation.
 This difference between the RRXOR and Mess3 results is expected from the theory.
-Since the RRXOR process contains degeneracies in its belief states with respect to next-token predictions, the discovered belief state geometry is not well-explained by the next token predictions.
+Since the RRXOR process contains distinct belief states with the same optimal next-token distribution, the discovered belief state geometry is not well-explained by the next token predictions.